I create my work because it’s the only way I can clearly express myself. I speak out about it because I have never been one to be silent.

 Panteha Abareshi: I’m driven to do this work by my own suffering.
 My art really, simply is a coping mechanism first and foremost.
 It’s deeply personal because I don’t make it for the purpose of consumption by an audience.
 I make it for myself.

-RB: You are self-taught, how did learn to draw?
+RB: You are self-taught, how did you learn to draw?

 PA: I made myself draw every day for about the first year, and because of that I improved really quickly I think.
 I think the biggest turning point was when I became good enough to express how I was feeling through my work.
 For a while, the finished pieces didn’t capture what I had intended simply because I hadn’t become skilled enough yet.
 Once I reached that point, I do think my work became what I wanted and needed it to be.